IJG-DR/Amazon_Vine_Analysis/README.md

 It may be less likely that review bias occurs with reviews having larger vote counts and counts were customers find the review helpful, as true choice is validated by more customers.

-We would therefore conduct the analysis without one of the first two filters, and also without both of them, to see if for smaller vote counts, or for counts were customers are not finding them as helpful, there is a positivity bias in the Vine program.
+We would therefore conduct the analysis without one of the first two filters, as well as without both of them, to see if for smaller vote counts, or for counts where customers are not finding them as helpful, there is a positivity bias in the Vine program.

 ## APPENDIX

-This appendix covers the process followed for Delivery 1 of the project.
+This appendix covers the methodology followed for Delivery 1 of the project.
 Delivery 1 entailed an ETL process on a data file through the following steps:

 * Creating a new Postgres SQL database in Amazon AWS RDS.

-* Creating a new database in pgAdmin by creating a new Amazon RDS server connection.
+* Creating a new database in pgAdmin by establishing a new Amazon RDS server connection.

-* Run a query in pgAdmin to create the *customers_table*, *products_table*, *review_id_table*, and *vine_table*.
+* Running a query in pgAdmin to create the *customers_table*, *products_table*, *review_id_table*, and *vine_table*.

 * Creating a new *PySpark* notebook in *Google Colab*.
 The notebook *.ipynb* file is included in this repository as *Amazon_Reviews_ETL.ipynb*.